-These quick and easy salmon cakes are a great option for using leftover cooked salmon.
-They're pan fried until golden brown and crispy on the outside but soft and flavorful inside.
-And they're versatile too!
-You can serve them as an appetizer, over a salad, on a sandwich, or as a meal themselves.
+These quick and easy salmon patties are a great option for using leftover cooked salmon.
+They're pan-fried until golden brown and crispy on the outside but soft and flavorful inside!

 I love to make these with leftover salmon I've cooked a day or two before.
 They're especially delicious with leftovers from my baked Lemon Dill Salmon!